psychemedia/eurydice-resources/resources/fundraising_relief.md

 FINAL MEETING OF THE EURYDICE COMMITTEE.

-The final meeting of the Eur} dice Relief Committee was held yesterday afternoon at the College in the Dockyard, Admiral E. G. Fanshawe, C.B., Naval Commander-in-Chief and President of the Committee, in the chair.
+The final meeting of the Eurydice Relief Committee was held yesterday afternoon at the College in the Dockyard, Admiral E. G. Fanshawe, C.B., Naval Commander-in-Chief and President of the Committee, in the chair.
 There was a good attendance of members.
 The following report was presented by the Executive Commttee, and was unanimously adopted:—

 The Executive Committee present the final report of their proceedings, which have extended over eight months.
 In doing so they have acknowledge the very liberal subscriptions from the public generally, amounting to £23,040 2s 6d.
 Of this sum it is most gratifying abke to state that £4,208 15s.
 2d. has been subscribed by the officers and men of the fleet.
 At a general meeting, held on 10th April, 1878, it was "resolved that the monies collected for the relief of the widows, orphans, and relatives of the officars, seamen, and marines left destitute by the loss of H.M.S.
 Eurydice should be transferred to the Royal Commissioners of the Patriotic Fund, for distribution, and this was confirmed subsequent meeting held on 24th August, 1878.
 In accordance with this resolution a deed of transfer has been drawn up, specifying the amount voted to the different classes of recipients, the mode of distribution, and the arrangement for the disposal of the balance.
 The transfer has been completed, and the deed signed by the Official Trustees.
 The following are the sources of the amount subscribed : Lord Mayor's Fund, £5,490 16s.
 7d. ; London Committee (Lord Henry Lennox, secretary), £4,436 8s.
 1d. ; Portsmouth Committee, £12,964 17s.
 7d. interest, £142 3s.
 3d. ; total £23,040 2s.
 6d., which has baen dealt with as shewn in the accompanying balance sheet.